Please note that the conditions have been clarified under the heading Requirements for applicants /Number of applications and previous grants.

 The following requirements must be fulfilled in order for you to be eligible to apply for the grant.
 We carry out checks and reject applications that do not fulfil the requirements.

-The Swedish Research Council will support proof of concept (PoC) projects relating to development of methods, products or processes developed from an earlier research project, and to carry out activities preparatory to innovation or commercialisation, aimed at improved treatment, prevention or diagnostics.
-PoC funding may not be used for further research, writing articles or reports, communication input, or general product development.
+The Swedish Research Council will support proof of concept (PoC) projects relating to further development of methods, products or processes developed from an earlier research project, and to carry out activities preparatory to innovation or commercialisation, aimed at improved treatment, prevention or diagnostics.
+PoC funding may not be used for further research, writing articles or reports, communication initiatives, or general product development.

 The projects may, for example, cover the following: